RAK4200 WisDuo Breakout Board AT Command Manual

 OK

-This command is used to send data in LoRa P2P mode, and it is only valid when the LoRa mode is set to LoRa P2P before.
+This command is used to send data through LoRa P2P and is only valid when the LoRa work mode is set to LoRa P2P before.

 Example: